 James has considerable experience of all areas of personal injury law, including road traffic accidents (and claims against the MIB), employer’s liability, occupier’s liability, defective premises, trespass against the person, claims under the Highways Act, and claims under the Animals Act.
 He has particular experience of claims involving allegations of fraud and fundamental dishonesty.

 James frequently acts for and against public authorities.
 He was instructed by the MOJ in a claim by a prisoner for severe injuries sustained whilst attempting suicide in custody.
 He has also been instructed on behalf of police and ambulance drivers in cases involving road traffic accidents in the course of emergency responses, on behalf of NHS Trusts in claims involving assaults by mental health patients, and by teachers and pupils injured during school activities.

 James regularly deals with associated human rights issues arising in personal injury cases.
 He successfully represented a local authority in strike-out proceedings in the High Court relating to claims by a former employee for false imprisonment and breach of art.
 8 ECHR.
 He has also successfully represented a local authority in claims for misfeasance in public office and trespass involving further claims for breaches of arts.
 8, 12 and 14 ECHR.

 James is frequently instructed in claims arising out of aviation activities, including aircraft crashes.
 He has acted in claims against airport operators, airlines and other air transportation companies.
-He is currently instructed in a claim for serious injuries suffered by a passenger in the course of the crash landing of a Reims Cessna F172P Skyhawk aircraft.
-He is also familiar with compensation claims for delayed flights and denied boarding.
+He was recently instructed in a claim for serious injuries suffered by a passenger in the course of the crash landing of a Reims Cessna F172P Skyhawk aircraft.

 James is experienced in product liability claims under the Consumer Protection Act and at common law, including claims raising cross-border and industrial disease issues.